premchander-revature/interviewquestions/.NET FULL STACK/C#Exception_Handling.md

 <blockquote>

-Sometimes there are some errors that need to be handeled as per user requirements.
-Custom exceptions are used for them and are used defined exceptions.
+Sometimes there are some errors that need to be handled as per user requirements.
+Custom exceptions are used for them and are used as defined exceptions.

 **Example**